-The FDA requires companies developing topical products to complete a standard dermal pharmacokinetic development plan prior to holding an End of Phase 2 meeting with the agency.
-The pharmacokinetic plan can be complicated and expensive and we may be unsuccessful in completing the required studies, which could prevent or delay regulatory approval and commercialization.
+According to the FDA Guidelines, we may be required to complete a 90-day dermal minipig study and a standard dermal pharmacokinetic study prior to holding an End of Phase 2 meeting with the agency.
+The minipig and pharmacokinetic studies can be complicated, time consuming, and expensive and we may be unsuccessful in completing the required studies, which could prevent or delay the Phase 3 program and regulatory approval and commercialization.

-Part of required drug development for topical products is completion of a standard dermal pharmacokinetic development plan prior to holding an End of Phase 2 meeting with the FDA.
+Part of required drug development for topical products is completion of a 90-day dermal minipig study and a standard dermal pharmacokinetic development plan prior to holding an End of Phase 2 meeting with the FDA.
 This plan can be difficult to design and conduct and its outcome is uncertain.
-As part of this dermal pharmacokinetic development plan, we need to develop and validate an analytical method to detect an analyte in rat, minipig and human plasma, which will be difficult and expensive.
+As part of this dermal pharmacokinetic development plan, we need to develop and validate an analytical method to detect an analyte in rat, minipig and human plasma, which will be difficult, time consuming and expensive.
 While we have identified an analyte that is present in DMT310, we have yet to develop a method with sufficient sensitivity to detect the analyte at the required levels.
 If we are delayed or unable to develop such method, we may be required to identify a new analyte of DMT310 to use in the pharmacokinetic development plan.
 Even if we are able to successfully develop a bioanalytical method to detect the identified analyte, we still must validate the bioanalytical method under good laboratory practice, or GLP, conditions.
 There is no guarantee that we will be able to do so successfully.
 If we are unable to validate such a bioanalytical method then we may be required to develop a new bioanalytical method or identify a new analyte for the pharmacokinetic development plan, which could prevent or delay regulatory approval and commercialization.